Get free weekly resources from us!

 B Is for Bonds (Ages 3-6)

 Preschoolers love life, and they have healthy self-concepts.
 Ask them about their intelligence, and nearly all will rank themselves as geniuses.
-Ask them about their futures, and you’ll find dreams of doctor or firefighter mingled with Superman and Spy Kids.
+Ask them about their futures, and you’ll find dreams of doctor or firefighter mingled with Superman.
 Invite them to use their talents, and preschoolers will happily draw, sculpt, construct, dance, dialogue, sing, or mimic.
 Preschoolers also seek connection—in the family, at Sunday school, and with God.

 Preoperational Preschoolers